QCK-Framework/QCK_SMART_Fractal-Data-Pruning/README.md

-# QCK: Smart Fractal Data Pruning (v001)
+# QCK: Smart Data Pruning (v001)

 **A Manifest for Smart Data and Green AI: From Brute-Force Ray Tracing to Preventive Geometric Selection.**

 As the internet floods with synthetic text, training future foundational models on AI-generated "slop" leads to irreversible Model Collapse.
 The current paradigm ("Scale is all you need") hits physical limits when algorithms attempt to diagnose hallucination *after* training using extreme compute power.

-The **Fractal Data Pruning** pipeline offers a fundamental paradigm shift: **Prevention instead of Diagnosis.** Based on the QCK framework, this tool postulates that high-quality, organic information inherently possesses a stable geometric signature—a clear attractor.
+The **QCK SMART Data Pruning** pipeline offers a fundamental paradigm shift: **Prevention instead of Diagnosis.** Based on the QCK framework, this tool postulates that high-quality, organic information inherently possesses a stable geometric signature—a clear attractor.
 Instead of training on petabytes of high-dimensional fractal noise, this script prunes the data geometrically *before* it enters the training pipeline.

 ## 🚀 The Mathematical Advantage
 Instead of using complex Transformer loops, the QCK Pruner mathematically measures the dimensional roughness (D2) and semantic drift of the text topology in a 768-dimensional space (`mpnet-base-v2`).